opt-out-tools/start-here/CONTRIBUTING.md

 - 0.3: what features would be good to have in the product/s
 - 0.4 (Future): the future of our product/s

-Concrete details of what each milestone contains can be found in the [start-here](https://github.com/opt-out-tools/start-here)
+Concrete details of what each milestone contains can be found in the roadmaps, titled by the name of the tool.
+To find out what tools we have, please see [Our Tools and Our Vision](https://github.com/opt-out-tools/start-here#Our-Tools-and-Our-Vision)
+For example, to find out at a high-level what we want to achieve in terms of Activism by the 0.1 milestone, see the [Activism Roadmap](https://github.com/orgs/opt-out-tools/projects/37)

+An overview can be found of all can be found here [start-here](https://github.com/opt-out-tools/start-here)

 Each issue should also belong to a project.
 You can find a short description of the project in the project tile.